Free shore access

 Cala d’Orzu is a wild creek in southwestern Corsica, midway between Ajaccio and Propriano.
 It is a popular weekend destination for locals.
 It can be reached either by boat or by car.

 Boats are the most enjoyable means of transportation to the spot.
 Several companies based in Ajaccio offer day trips to the beach and boat rental (with or without crew).
-A few paillotes (restaurants set in huts) set in Cala d’Orzu beach also offer boat transfer from Ajaccio to the beach and return.
+A few paillotes set in Cala d’Orzu beach also offer boat transfer from Ajaccio to the beach and return.

 The snorkeling area encompasses all the shallow parts of Cala d’Orzu.
 Altogether, they set up an area covering about 550 m on both sides of the bay.

-If the two areas shown on the map are the most suitable for snorkeling practice in Cala d’Orzu, you can also take a look on the sandy seabed located in front of paillote Chez Francis.
-Small common stingrays (↕4-6 m), a pretty rare sight in Corsica, are sometimes present there.
+If the two areas shown on the map are the most suitable for snorkeling practice in Cala d’Orzu, you can also take a look at the sandy seabed located in front of paillote Chez Francis.
+Small stingrays (↕12-18ft/4-6 m), a pretty rare sight in Corsica, are sometimes present there.

 Mind the numerous boats mooring in Cala d’Orzu, especially during summer and weekends.
 Always remain visible from outside the water.